-Brancyn’s, a casual restaurant and pub, now occupying the former Black Horse Restaurant and previously Howard Johnson, was opened in March of 2018 by The Village Haus of Stoudtburg Village, which opened its doors in October 2011 as a German themed restaurant, while Brancyn’s has a more traditional American flair.
+Brancyn’s, a casual dining restaurant and pub in Denver, PA, now occupying the former Black Horse Restaurant, was opened in March of 2018 by The Village Haus of Stoudtburg Village.
+The Village Haus, opened its doors in October 2011 as a German themed restaurant, while Brancyn’s has a more traditional American flair.
 After operating The Village Haus for seven years and growing into a 90-seat restaurant and pub, the opportunity to create and open Brancyn’s happened in early 2017, and by March of 2018, Brancyn’s became a reality and was opened.

 Our name, as many have asked, was created to honor two very inspiring and influential women in the life of the owner: